philsobrepena/ShowVroom/README.md

 ## Diagram & Design

-CarCar is an application that contains 3 microservices that integrate with each other.
+ShowVroom is an application that contains 3 microservices that integrate with each other.

 Inventory | Services | Sales